robofit/arcor2/README.md

 [![ARCOR2: Framework for Collaborative End-User Management of Industrial Robotic Workplaces using AR](https://img.youtube.com/vi/RI1uiIEiPK8/hqdefault.jpg)](https://youtu.be/RI1uiIEiPK8)

-The following video by [Kinali](https://www.kinali.cz/en/) shows the use case (offline PCB testing), where our system was applied:
+The following video by [Kinali](https://www.kinali.cz/en/) shows the use case (offline PCB testing), where the system was applied:

 [![Test-it-off: robotic system for automatic products inspection](http://i3.ytimg.com/vi/6uktcrJCmc0/hqdefault.jpg)](https://youtu.be/6uktcrJCmc0)

+## Usage

+Most users will stick to [Docker images](https://hub.docker.com/u/arcor2).
+The easiest method how to get started, is to run [fit-demo](https://github.com/robofit/arcor2/tree/master/compose-files/fit-demo) compose file, which (by default) does not need any hardware.
+You can just connect using a tablet with AREditor and play around.
+Alternatively, all packages are also published on [PyPI](https://pypi.org/user/robo_fit/), which might be helpful for advanced use cases.
+For information about changes, please see individual changelogs, or the [Releases](https://github.com/robofit/arcor2/releases) page.

 ## Publications